hanneskod/libmergepdf/README.md

 $createdPdf = $merger->merge();
 ```

-## Merging pdfs of version 1.5 and later
+### Merging pdfs of version 1.5 and later

 The default `FPDI` driver is not able handle compressed pdfs of version 1.5 or later.
-Circumvent this limitation by using th slightly more experimental `TCPDI` driver.
+Circumvent this limitation by using the slightly more experimental `TCPDI` driver.

 ```php
 use iio\libmergepdf\Merger;